orisi/oracle/README.md

 boot2docker ssh
 ```

-You are on a docker-host machine.
+You have succesfully logged into docker-host machine.

 --